famarting/famartinrh.github.io/_posts/2020-04-22-event-driven-enmasse.md

 ### Microservices side

 In my example [implementation] all the microservices are implemented in Java using [Quarkus].
 Why Quarkus?
 Mainly because it's cool and fun to play with but actually Quarkus has some benefits that come quite handy for the implementation of this example application.
-A really good description of what quarkus is can be found [here](https://www.redhat.com/en/topics/cloud-native-apps/what-is-quarkus).
+A really good description of what Quarkus is can be found [here](https://www.redhat.com/en/topics/cloud-native-apps/what-is-quarkus).

 Quarkus is based on [Vert.x](https://vertx.io/) and then we can easily use Vert.x AMQP client which is one of the best clients for AMQP in the Java world and the good news don't finish here, we can use [Eclipse Microprofile Reactive Messaging] with Quarkus which gives us a more simple API and allows for an annotation based programming model.